 Excelsior College has continuous enrollment, and our flexibly-scheduled distance learning courses begin every other month throughout the year.
-CD-ROM and online courses are offered in 8 week and 15 week terms.
-Review our course dates and deadlines and course search page for detailed information.
+Online courses are offered in 8 week and 15 week terms.
+Review our course search page for detailed information.
 Please contact an academic advisor for course approval to be sure the course(s) you choose will apply toward your remaining degree requirements.

 Yes.
 Excelsior College awards examination-related college credit via the following: